Fluid Absorption & Cobb Testing Solutions for Paper, Board, and Textiles

 Application: paper & pulp, cardboard

-Property: cobb testing, contact angle - wetting angle
+Property: cobb & absorption testing, contact angle - wetting angle

 Semiautomatic cobb water and oil absorption tester